securepeacock/community-threats/README.md

 # Adversary Emulation Plan Library
 This repository is for sharing adversary emulation plans in JSON format.
-Currently we support SCYTHE threats and MITRE ATT&CK Navigator both of which use the JSON format.
+We support SCYTHE threats and MITRE ATT&CK Navigator both of which use the JSON format.

 ## How-to use the library
 1. Select the adversary folder you are interested in.